-support socialisation, improving the child's confidence in social situations.
-(K2, S9, B1, B4, B6) PD8 Uses effective strategies that deepens a child's understanding.
-Can explain the benefit of sustained shared thinking and evidence the PD33 Demonstrates an awareness of the different types of observational assessment methods, chooses the most relevant method dependant on the needs of the individual child and understands how it is underpinned by appropriate theory or strategy.
-(S13) planning of activities that demonstrate how the strategies are implemented.
-(S7, B1, B4) PD34 Has suggestions to improve record keeping in relation to confidentiality of information and/or safeguarding of children and the PD9 Completes formative and summative assessments in the required format.
-Uses assessment data to inform next steps and planning. systems in place to support children and their parents/carers.
-(K15, S23, B3) (K10, S13, S15, S23, B4) PD35 Identifies children with additional needs and implements strategies PD10 Uses strategies to support children in relation to individual circumstances such as the needs of children with English as an for early intervention that include working effectively with parents/carers and professionals.
-(K8, K10, S12, B5) additional language, family breakdown, birth of a sibling.
-(K4, K8, K10, S1, B1, B3, B4, B5, B6) PD36 Has suggestions to improve practice in relation to confidentiality of information and/or safeguarding of children and the systems in place PD11 Maintains accurate and coherent records and reports.
-(S23) to support children and their parents/carers.
-(K15, S24, B1, B2, B3) PD12 Carries out and records appropriate observational assessment accurately across a range of contexts.
-(S13) PD37 Has suggestions to improve practice in relation to Health and Safety .
-(K12, S24, B4) PD13 Complies with appropriate safeguarding and data protection policies.
+- support socialisation, improving the child's confidence in social situations.
+(K2, S9, B1, B4, B6) - PD8 Uses effective strategies that deepens a child's understanding.
+Can explain the benefit of sustained shared thinking and evidence the planning of activities that demonstrate how the strategies are implemented.
+(S7, B1, B4) - PD9 Completes formative and summative assessments in the required format.
+Uses assessment data to inform next steps and planning.
+(K10, S13, S15, S23, B4) - PD10 Uses strategies to support children in relation to individual circumstances such as the needs of children with English as an additional language, family breakdown, birth of a sibling.
+(K4, K8, K10, S1, B1, B3, B4, B5, B6) - PD11 Maintains accurate and coherent records and reports.
+(S23) - PD12 Carries out and records appropriate observational assessment accurately across a range of contexts.
+(S13) - PD13 Complies with appropriate safeguarding and data protection policies.
 Can provide an example of when it would be appropriate to share information.
-(K15, S23, B3) PD38 Has an excellent understanding of the menus in the setting , is able to explain why children are offered different types of meals .
-Plans and carries out activities that promote Healthy Lifestyles and uses strategies to support practitioners in terms of promoting a healthy PD14 Works and contributes effectively within the immediate and wider lifestyle, including barriers to healthy eating.
-(K16, S20) team to ensure the needs of both babies and children are met over time, evidencing the ability to professionally challenge poor practice.
-(S25, B1, B2) PD39 Has evidence of providing recommendations of change to support effective infection preventative and hygiene-related activities.
-(K16, S21) PD15 Supports children that have additional needs and provides activities that will improve the outcomes for children, working well together with parents/carers and professionals.
+(K15, S23, B3) - PD14 Works and contributes effectively within the immediate and wider team to ensure the needs of both babies and children are met over time, evidencing the ability to professionally challenge poor practice.
+(S25, B1, B2) - PD15 Supports children that have additional needs and provides activities that will improve the outcomes for children, working well together with parents/carers and professionals.
 (K8, K10, S12, B5)